Excitation function of femtoscopic L\'evy source parameters of pion pairs in EPOS4: Results and discussions

 The Lévy index $\alpha$ characterizes the shape of the emission source: $\alpha = 2$ corresponds to a Gaussian source, while smaller values indicate long-tailed Lévy-stable distributions, often associated with contributions from long-lived resonances or anomalous diffusion-like dynamics.

-Figure~\ref{fig:alpha_mT} shows the $m_T$ dependence of $\alpha$ for all collision energies.
-At higher energies (62.4-200~GeV), $\alpha$ exhibits a mild increase with $m_T$, consistent with a reduced relative contribution from long-lived resonances at higher transverse momentum.
-At lower collision energies, the $m_T$ dependence of $\alpha$ is much weaker, suggesting that the composition and strength of the source-shaping mechanisms, such as long-lived resonance decays, collective expansion, and hadronic multi-scattering, remain largely unchanged across the measured \( m_T \) range.
-Fig~\ref{fig:alpha_Ecm} presents the energy dependence of $\alpha$ for the intermediate $k_T$ region ($0.375 < k_T < 0.525$~GeV/$c$), including three $k_T$ bins: $0.375$–$0.425$, $0.425$–$0.475$~GeV/$c$ and $0.475$–$0.525$ (corresponding to $\langle m_T \rangle$ values of 0.422, 0.469, and 0.517 GeV/$c^2$, respectively).
+\Fig{fig:alpha_mT} shows the $m_T$ dependence of $\alpha$ for all collision energies.
+Across all collision energies, $\alpha$ exhibits a mild increase with $m_T$, consistent with a reduced relative contribution from long-lived resonances at higher transverse momentum.
+The trend appears slightly stronger at high energies; however, the slope differences between energies are not statistically significant. \Fig{fig:alpha_Ecm} presents the energy dependence of $\alpha$ for the intermediate $k_T$ region ($0.375 < k_T < 0.525$~GeV/$c$), including three $k_T$ bins: $0.375$–$0.425$, $0.425$–$0.475$~GeV/$c$ and $0.475$–$0.525$ (corresponding to mean $m_T$ values of 0.422, 0.469, and 0.517 GeV/$c^2$, respectively).
 A localized decrease is observed around $\sqrt{s_{NN}} = 11.5$~GeV, but no clear non-monotonic behavior is present across the energy range, and the overall trend remains nearly energy independent.
+We note that Ref.~\cite{PhysRevC.111.014903} indicates that EPOS4 is less reliable in the $\sqrt{s_{NN}} < 19.6$~GeV region.
+To highlight this, a vertical line at 19~GeV is drawn in the figure, to indicate the applicability of EPOS4.
+For the subsequent energy-dependent plots of the radii (\Fig{fig:radii_Ecm}, \Fig{fig:Rdiff_Ecm}, \Fig{fig:Rratio_Ecm}) and $\lambda$ (\Fig{fig:lambda_Ecm}), the same line is drawn.
 Given the predicted shape change in femtoscopic sources near the critical point~\cite{Csorgo:2005it}, analyzing this $\alpha(\sqrt{s_{NN}})$ trend for various equations of state is one of the important future research directions.